Peter-MacCallum-Cancer-Centre/GTRC-Net-Pretrained/README.md

 python GTRC.py --ct sample_data\train_0001\PSMA\CT.nii.gz --pet sample_data\train_0001\PSMA\PET.nii.gz --tracer psma_pet --output psma_test.nii.gz --suv_threshold 3.5 -f 0
 will run inference on the sample PSMA PET using a threshold of 3.5 and fold 0 of the nnU-net and classification models.
 ```
-For scripting purposes, the inference command can be called from the function in GTRC_Infer.py file.
+For scripting purposes, the inference command can be called from the function in GTRC_Infer.py file ("run_gtrc_infer(...)").